Percy Cherry

 Percy Herbert Cherry, VC, MC (4 June 1895 – 27 March 1917) was an Australian recipient of the Victoria Cross, the highest decoration for gallantry "in the face of the enemy" that can be awarded to members of the British and Commonwealth armed forces.
 The award was granted posthumously for Cherry's actions during an attack on the French village of Lagnicourt which was strongly defended by German forces.

 Born in the Australian state of Victoria, Cherry moved to Tasmania at the age of seven when his family took up an apple orchard.
 Becoming an expert apple packer, he was also a skilled rifle shot and member of the Franklin rowing club.
-In 1913, he was commissioned as a second lieutenant in the 93rd Infantry Regiment, Citizens Military Force, and served as a drill instructor at the outbreak of war.
+In 1913, he was commissioned as a second lieutenant in the 93rd Infantry Regiment, Citizen Military Forces, and served as a drill instructor at the outbreak of war.
 Enlisting in the Australian Imperial Force in March 1915, he served at Gallipoli before transferring to the Western Front and fighting in the Battle of the Somme.
 In early March 1917 during the Battle of Arras, Cherry was decorated with the Military Cross following an attack on Malt Trench, in which he led a party in capturing two German machine gun posts.
 He was killed by a German shell the day following his Victoria Cross action.

 Early life

 Cherry was born on 4 June 1895 at Drysdale, Victoria, to John Gawley Cherry and his wife Elizabeth, née Russel.
 When he was seven years old, the family moved to Tasmania and took up an apple orchard near Cradoc.
 Cherry attended the local state school until he was thirteen, after which he received private tuition.
 He worked with his father and became an expert apple packer; at fourteen he won a local case-making competition at the Launceston Fruit Show by packing thirty-five cases of apples in an hour.
 Joining the Australian Army Cadets in 1908, Cherry soon became a sergeant and later a second lieutenant, where he used to drill cadets in four different districts.
 At the age of sixteen, he won the President's Trophy and Gold Medal for being the best shot at the rifle range in Franklin.
 He also rowed with the Franklin rowing club, played the cornet in the Franklin brass band and sang in the Anglican church choir.
-In 1913, Cherry joined the Citizens Military Force and was commissioned into the 93rd Infantry Regiment as a second lieutenant.
+In 1913, Cherry joined the Citizen Military Forces and was commissioned into the 93rd Infantry Regiment as a second lieutenant.